loyjoy/academy/experiences/homeview/homeview.md

 ### Groups widget

 Use the groups widget to place your experiences directly into your Home View and make them easily accessible for your users.
+Click on *Add group* to get started!

 ![Group](groupswid.png "Group")